 Where: In the Waterford Lake Town Center shopping plaza in Orlando off North Alafaya Trail

-What to order: I love all of their cupcakes, but I have to say the Black Out (chocolate cake with chocolate frosting and chocolate sprinkles…ALL THE CHOCOLATE!) and the Key Lime (key lime cake and buttercream, and homemade key lime curd filling with a graham cracker base) are consistently my favorites.
+What to order: When it comes to Instagrammable food in Orlando, does it get any better than cupcakes?!
+I love all of their cupcakes, but I have to say the Black Out (chocolate cake with chocolate frosting and chocolate sprinkles…ALL THE CHOCOLATE!) and the Key Lime (key lime cake and buttercream, and homemade key lime curd filling with a graham cracker base) are consistently my favorites.
 My toddler loves the Strawberry, and my husband (who normally hates cupcakes…I know, right?!) always requests the Creme Brulee.

 What else: You can get regular and mini cupcakes and on Mondays, mini cupcakes are only $1 each!

 Where: In downtown Orlando on Church Street, a short walk from Lake Eola

 What to order: Ice cream is probably the second most Instagrammable sweet treat in Orlando – there’s nothing better than Instagrammable ice cream!
 The Greenery Creamery’s ice cream is handcrafted using locally sourced and organic ingredients wherever possible, with plenty of dairy free and vegan flavors, as well as some more unusual flavors that rotate daily.
 I go back and forth between the Lavender Blueberry and the Black Ash Coconut, topped with rose crystals, served in a black ash cone, and my toddler is obsessed with the vegan Speculoos (like the cookie!)

 What else: The Greenery Creamery is locally owned, so it’s a great way to support a local Orlando business!
 There is parking to the rear of the building, and street parking is free after 6pm.